meilisearch/specifications/text/0033-logging.md

 [See more information here about log rotation strategy](https://en.wikipedia.org/wiki/Log_rotation)

-This is something important to have when systems generate a lot of logs or are under heavy load.
-It is also a great practice to feed a monitoring dashboard at certain times and, through this, to offer an easy way to analyze and understand what has happened in the system in a human-readable way.
+This is an important thing to have when systems generate a lot of logs or are under heavy load.
+It's also a good practice to populate a monitoring dashboard at certain times and, through that, provide an easy way to analyze and understand what happened in the system in a human-readable way.

-Internally, Elasticsearch uses log4j2 to trace events and configure the log strategy.
-Logging levels can be configured per package, giving the precision needed to monitor a specific feature or time within the lifecycle of a search engine.
+Internally, Elasticsearch uses `log4j2` to track events and configure the logging policy.
+Logging levels can be configured on a per-package basis, giving the precision needed to monitor a specific feature or time in a search engine's lifecycle.

-Log level can be: `debug`, `info`, `warn`, `error`, `fatal`, or `unknown`.
+A log level can be: `debug`, `info`, `warn`, `error`, `fatal`, or `unknown`.

 #### Elastic Entreprise Search

-Elasticsearch's SaaS platform, like Algolia, offers a quite similar endpoint to browse the logs generated by the system.
+Elasticsearch's SaaS platform, like Algolia, offers a fairly similar endpoint for browsing system-generated logs.

-However, it is possible to deactivate the storage of logs, modify the retention period but also to filter the logs with more details.
+However, it is possible to disable log storage, change the retention period and also filter the logs with more details.

 ![image](https://www.elastic.co/guide/en/app-search/current/images/guides/log-settings-controls.png)
 *Elastic App Search's Log Retention settings view.*

 > It is also possible to do that from a Log Settings API endpoint.

-> API Logs is aimed for trace requests and responses at engine level while Analytics Logs trace query, clicks and counts.
+> API Logs track requests and responses at the engine level, while Analytics Logs track requests, clicks and counts.

 ### IV.
 Explanation

 #### Current Logging behaviour of MeiliSearch (0.20)

-MeiliSearch uses `env_logger` to allow setting the output level of logs from the `RUST_LOG` environment variable. `env_logger` permits to set a specific log level per module if needed.
+MeiliSearch uses `env_logger` to allow to define the log output level from the `RUST_LOG` environment variable. `env_logger` allows to define a specific log level per module if necessary.
 [See more here](https://docs.rs/env_logger/0.8.3/env_logger/).

 #### Logging behaviour for Milli (0.21)

 We have decided to keep the use of `env_logger` for Milli/Transplant.
-However, we are going to make changes to make the logging more consistent and more versatile.
+However, we will make some changes to make the logging more consistent and versatile.

 ##### Log Levels